K-1 Fiance Visa Income Requirements in 2026 | VisaNation

 Income requirements for a K-1 visa are usually submitted twice by the petitioning U.S. citizen fiancé(e).
 The first time will be during the consular process to bring the beneficiary fiancé(e) from his or her foreign country into the United States.
 The second time will be during the green card adjustment of status process.

-I-134 Affidavit of Support
+I-134 Declaration of Financial Support

 Before the embassy or consulate in your fiancé(e)’s home country will issue a K-1 visa, the petitioner must demonstrate that the beneficiary will not become a public charge after arriving in the United States.
 The petitioners’ financial ability is measured by the HHS poverty guideline.